In New Zealand, around 25 men are diagnosed with breast cancer each year.

 Adjuvant treatment (after surgery) is essentially the same as for women, and may include hormone-blocking therapy, radiation therapy, chemotherapy or other targeted therapy.
 This will depend on the characteristics of the tumour, such as size, grade and stage, and whether the cancer cells have receptors for oestrogen, progesterone and HER2.

 Most male breast cancers are hormone receptor positive, which means that oestrogen can stimulate the growth of the cancer cells.
 Tamoxifen is a medication which blocks the action of oestrogen and is a common treatment option to reduce the risk of recurrence in the future.
-While Aromatase Inhibitors, another class of hormone-blocking drugs, are often used to treat post-menopausal women with breast cancer, they are not generally used for males as research on their effectiveness in men is limited.
+While aromatase inhibitors, another class of hormone-blocking drugs, are often used to treat post-menopausal women with breast cancer, they have not been well studied in men so are not commonly used as a first line of hormone therapy.

 Some men may feel embarrassed and isolated after diagnosis of a disease they didn't know they could get, or one that's typically thought of as a "woman's cancer".